teotimepacreau/www.teotimepacreau.fr/src/blog/designer-des-tableaux-clairs-et-efficaces.md

 *[Les graphiques montrent la forêt là où des tableaux montre les arbres](https://simplexct.com/data-ink-ratio-tables#:~:text=In%20other%20words%2C%20graphs%20show%20the%20forest%20while%20tables%20show%20the%20trees.)*.

-Pour tous les sujets de visualisation de l'information, [Edward Tufte](https://www.edwardtufte.com/notebook/table-and-timetable-design-and-typography/) est l'auteur de référence.
-Il a établi un véritable standard de [mise en page des documents écrits via ses travaux pour le format LateX](https://edwardtufte.github.io/tufte-css/) et a proposé des travaux de recherche avancés à propos des techniques de *datavisualisation*.

-Dans sa thèse ["The visual display of quantitative information"](https://ia800408.us.archive.org/15/items/tufte_visual_display_of_quantitative_information_low-res/tufte_visual_display_of_quantitative_information_low-res_text.pdf), Edward Tufte évoque l'histoire et l'intérêt des graphiques :
+Dans sa thèse, Edward Tufte évoque l'histoire et l'intérêt des graphiques :

-{% citationsmarginales "TUFTE, Edward. <a href='https://ia800408.us.archive.org/15/items/tufte_visual_display_of_quantitative_information_low-res/tufte_visual_display_of_quantitative_information_low-res_text.pdf'><em>The visual display of quantitative informatio</em></a>.Stripe Press, 2023", "en" %}William Playfair (1759-1823), a Scottish political economist made the first known time-series using economic data. [...]
+{% citationsmarginales "TUFTE, Edward. <a href='https://ia800408.us.archive.org/15/items/tufte_visual_display_of_quantitative_information_low-res/tufte_visual_display_of_quantitative_information_low-res_text.pdf'><em>The visual display of quantitative information</em></a>.
+1983", "en" %}William Playfair (1759-1823), a Scottish political economist made the first known time-series using economic data. [...]
 Playfair contrasted his new graphical method with the tabular presentation of data: "Information [...] is generally imperfectly retained; and a man who has carefully investigated a printed table, finds, when done, that he has only a very faint and partial idea of what he has read; and that like a figure imprinted on sand, is soon totally erased and defaced.
 Upon that these Charts were made; and, while they give a simple and distinct idea, they are as near perfect accuracy as is any way useful.
 On inspecting any one of these Charts attentively, a sufficiently distinct impression will be made, to remain unimpaired for a considerable time, and the idea which does remain will be simple and complete."
 For Playfair, graphics were preferable to tables because graphics showed the shape of the data in a comparative perspective.{% endcitationsmarginales %}

 ![Graphique de tous les imports et exports d'Angleterre de 1700 à 1782, représentant en ordonnée les millions de marchandises et le temps en abscisse.
 Le graphique est fait à la main via un quadrillage.](/img/premier_graphique.png "Premier graphique à avoir été largement diffusé, détaillant tous les imports et exports d'Angleterre de 1700 à 1782")